ramrajs2/leetcode/0227_Basic_Calculator_II.md

          A + B * C - D * E
   c1 lp c2 c
 ```
+Where
-c1 = operand1
+- c1 = operand1
-c2 = operand2
+- c2 = operand2
-lp = last operation
+- lp = last operation
-c = current operation
+- c = current operation

 These four pointers slides together.
-- First, iteartively c2 is calculated
+- First, iteratively c2 is calculated
-- when c is intercepted, depending on lp, we update the variables and move the window forward:
+- when a new operator(c) is intercepted, depending on lp, we update the variables and move the window forward:
 ```
 # iteration 1
         A  +  B * C - D * E
+        ^  ^  ^ ^
        c1 lp c2 c

 # iteration 2
          A +  B  *  C  - D * E
+              ^  ^  ^  ^
              c1 lp c2  c
 . . .
  . . .
 ```

 ### Also Consider
-- if multiple *s are following:
+- if multiple * operations are following one another:
 Ex: A + B * C * D + E
   - keep updating the curr1 until +/- is intercepted

 - if only one number is the input
 Ex: 22
- - The cuur number1 should to be added after the loop
+ - The curr number1 should to be added after the loop

 - if only multiplication is in the expression
 Ex: 22 * 12 * 10